Laurence Tisch: Philanthropy

 Tisch made major donations to the Metropolitan Museum of Art, New York University, the NYU Medical Center and the Wildlife Conservation Society.
 A $4.5 million gift created the Tisch Children's Zoo in Central Park.

 From 1978 to 1998, Tisch was chairman of the board of trustees at New York University overseeing a $1 billion capital campaign and major improvements in the university.
 Tisch was also a former president of the United Jewish Appeal of New York.

 NYU's Tisch School of the Arts is named in honor of him and his brother Bob, who donated the funds necessary to buy a building for the school.
 Tisch's donations also provided funding for a professorship in law, which was established in 2010 and is held by noted legal scholar Richard Epstein.
 There is additionally a Tisch Hall at the Stern School of Business and a Tisch Hospital at the NYU Medical Center.

 The professorship for history and economics in Harvard University is named after him in recognition of his philanthropy to the school.
-The Laurence A. Tisch professor is Niall Ferguson, a Scottish economic historian.
+The current Laurence A. Tisch professor is Niall Ferguson, a Scottish economic historian.

 Family

-Tisch married Wilma "Billie" Stein in 1948; they had four sons:
+Tisch married Wilma "Billie" Stein in 1948.
+They had four sons: